We have many options to create artwork with the Chinese characters / Asian symbols / Japanese Kanji for Wealth on a wall scroll or portrait.

 But there's more to it...

-In China, your relationship that you have with certain people can open doors for you.
-Having guanxi with someone also means they would never defraud you but instead are honor-bound to treat you fairly (of course, this goes both ways).
-Sometimes it is suggested that guanxi is the exchange of favors.
-I would say this is more having a relationship that allows you to ask for, and expect favors without shame.
+In China, the relationship that you have with certain people can open doors for you.
+Having guanxi with someone also means they would never defraud you but are honor-bound to treat you fairly (of course, this goes both ways).
+Sometimes it is suggested that guanxi is the exchange of favors. 關繫 / 関繫 / 關係 is more about having a relationship that allows you to ask for and expect favors without shame.

 the first character.